allenchen/todo_cli/README.md

 I wanted a todo app that

 1. Was always synced
-2. Could be used very quickly - no more clicking around calendar widgets to pick due dates.
-I wanted something I could operate from the keyboard by quickly pulling down my guake terminal.
+2. No more clicking around in slow UIs on websites/phones.
+I wanted something that was always available to me very quickly.
+Pull down my guake terminal, and I'm there.
 3. Allowed me to estimate how much time is required for each task & track time spent